-Full TitleAn Open-Label, Multicenter, Phase I Trial Evaluating The Safety And Pharmacokinetics Of Escalating Doses Of BTCT4465A, With or Without Single-Dose Obinutuzumab Pretreatment, In Patients With Relapsed Or Refractory B-Cell Non-Hodgkin’s Lymphoma And Chronic Lymphocytic Leukemia (Version date 13-AUG-2016)
+Full TitleAn Open-Label, Multicenter, Phase I/IB Trial Evaluating The Safety And Pharmacokinetics Of Escalating Doses of BTCT4465A As A Single Agent And Combined With Atezolizumab In Patients With Relapsed or Refractory B-Cell Non-Hodgkin’s Lymphoma And Chronic Lymphocytic Leukemia

 The purpose of this study is to find the highest dose of the investigational drug BTCT4465A that can be given safely in patients with B-cell non-Hodgkin lymphoma (NHL) or chronic lymphocytic leukemia (CLL) that has continued to grow or came back despite prior treatment.

 BTCT4465A is a form of immunotherapy.
 It attaches to cancerous B cells and normal T cells in the immune system.
 BTCT4465A is designed to trigger an immune response against cancer cells by directing T cells to kill cancerous B cells.
 It is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have CD20-positive B-cell NHL or CLL that has come back or continued to grow despite prior treatment.